 Trying to quickly locate all plumbing fixtures in a drawing set?
 You can quickly find all fixtures using the visual search tool.
-Here’s how to do this using Bluebeam Revu 2018.
+Here’s how to do this using Bluebeam Revu 2018 and 2019.
 For this example I am working in Windows 10, and this is the eXtreme edition of Revu 2018.
 Visual Search is available for all editions of Revu.

 With a drawing set or document open, select the search icon on the panel access bar.
 The search panel will open.